devjnh/FrenchMortalityAnalyzer/README.md

 # FrenchMortalityAnalyzer
 This program allows to generate statistics with the French death logs published by the INSEE
 ## How to use the executable
-You can download the already built executable with the following link:
+You can download the already built executable for Windows with the following link:
 [Download FrenchMortality.zip](https://github.com/devjnh/FrenchMortalityAnalyzer/releases/latest/download/FrenchMortality.zip)
 Extract all files in the zip file in a new folder.
 You can then launch the batch file *FrenchMortality.bat* that will launch the executable with a few command line examples.
 The first execution will automatically: